Kiran7007/Interview-Preparation/docs/android.md

  ↓
 Recovery
 ```

-For example, a crash spike after release should have a documented
-rollback or feature-disable procedure.
+- For example, a crash spike after release should have a documented rollback or feature-disable procedure.

-Interview Answer:
-> A runbook explains what to do when an operational problem occurs.
 ---
 ## What is crash-free rate?
 -   It measures how many users or sessions complete without crashes.
 -   It is a useful stability metric.

-Track it by:
+- Track it by:
 ```text
 App version
 Device